jjtorborg/LSPT-Crawling-Subsystem/README.md

 All three command-line arguments must be provided, or the application will not start.

 ## Documentation
-To build the Javadocs, run `mvn javadoc:javadoc`.
+To rebuild the Javadocs on your own, run `mvn javadoc:javadoc`.
+Alternatively, visit the pre-built Javadocs at `LSPT-Crawling-Subsystem/apidocs/index-all.html`.

 ### Interface method: